asteencern/ipbus-test/README.md

-# ipbus-test
+# ipbus-test : hgcal branch

-Ipbus installation and documentation : https://svnweb.cern.ch/trac/cactus
+In this branch, the ormemulation binary is reading raw data from a txt file (which should be copy from anywhere in this directory), creating bit stream according to the expected data format and publishing the data as vector of 32 bits unsigned int.
+Then, these data should be readout by another program: see HGCDAQ eudaq framework https://github.com/HGCDAQ/eudaq .

-The two c++ codes (in src/common) show examples of writting and reading some data with ipbus.
+Ipbus installation and documentation : https://svnweb.cern.ch/trac/cactus .

 Compile the code: